 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.

-Description The subject property comprises a two storey mid terraced villa with single storey rear projection.
-Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room and Kitchen.
-FIRST FLOOR: Landing, Three Bedrooms and Bathroom with WC.
+Description The subject property comprises a purpose built two storey mid terraced villa.
+Accommodation GROUND FLOOR - Entrance Vestibule leading to Entrance Hallway, WC Apartment, Living Room, Dining Room and Kitchen.
+FIRST FLOOR - Landing, Three Bedrooms and Bathroom with WC.